 It makes sense, then, that a new strategy should be in order!
 Not only does greywater use help limit sewer overflows, it also makes communities more resilient, as they are less dependent on an outside source of fresh water.
 Unfortunately, few locations allow alternatives such as greywater systems.
 Some commercial buildings in the Pittsburgh region have been able to install these systems, but the Pennsylvania Department of Environmental Protection does not issue permits for residential greywater use.

-For projects that do obtain the necessary permits, the collection and use of greywater can contribute to several LEED credits* in the Water Efficiency (WE) category:
+For projects that do obtain the necessary permits, the collection and use of greywater can contribute to credits or imperatives in LEED and the Living Building Challenge, among other green building rating systems.

 For all types of greywater reuse, the following guidelines apply: minimize contact with it; never store untreated greywater for more than 24 hours as the organic material it contains will rapidly decompose, causing it to become more hazardous and unpleasant smelling; when irrigating, do not allow it to pool; don’t use greywater to irrigate edible root plants; and label any pipes carrying greywater as “Non-Potable Water – Do Not Drink” and label valves to show where the water is going.